Renewing Ontario's Recreation-Nature Trails Strategy. This study aimed to assess the positive health benefits

 Changing Climate.
-This project involved a multi-method survey (telephone, fax and web) of Canadian meteorological
+This project involved a multi-method survey of Canadian meteorological

 development and labour supply for the sector, and assess how these impact the quality of weather services, risks attendant to